Many people think that medical assistants just manage the front office, but that’s only a fraction of what medical assistants do.

 Medical Assistants need to be flexible, so they must often shift from a medical procedure to an administrative role quickly.
 As administrators within a medical office, they must be trained for the following duties:

 These administrative duties will often require some knowledge of computer programs.
 Bookkeeping, scheduling appointments, and corresponding with insurance companies will sometimes require a basic knowledge of computer programs.
-The knowledge you’ll need to perform these computer tasks can be learned either through a medical assisting school or learned on the job.
+The knowledge you’ll need to perform these computer tasks can be learned either through a Medical Assistant School or learned on the job.

 Since every doctor’s office is different, specific knowledge on computer programs will probably get taught within that medical office.
 And it’s very possible that you may join a medical office where many of these duties are handled without the help of a computer.